MadanBabu1314114/Agriculture_crops_image_detection_DL/README.md

-# Agriculture Crops Detection using TensorFlow
+# Agriculture Crops image Detection using TensorFlow

 This project utilizes deep learning with TensorFlow to detect and classify agricultural crops in images.
 The model is trained on a dataset of agricultural images, and it can be used to identify different types of crops in new images.